mtlynch/pre-vue/README.md

 Instead of generating a normal single-page app, it generates a static page for every route on your site, making it easier for you to configure search engine optimization and social sharing.

+## Features

+The following features are built-in to this project template:

+- Generates a sitemap (for SEO)
+- Generates a robots.txt (for SEO)
+- Supports unique `<title>` tags for each page (for SEO)
+- Adds unique opengraph tags to each page (for social sharing)
+- Adds a favicon
+- Handles 404s

 ## Benefits of pre-rendering

 ### Search engine optimization